dOrgTech/Ecosystem/proposals/Alchemy/01-generic-action-tooling.md

     - When the users clicks `Submit` a call to the `GA Factory` will be triggered, so the new scheme is added, and then a new proposal in the scheme registrar of the DAO where the Generic Scheme is being added, is going to be created to add this new scheme

 #### 2. `GA Registry`
   - Develop a new section called "Manage connections".
-Here members of a DAO can add existing Generic schemes that has been added into `GA JSON files` and the `GA Factory`.
+Here members of a DAO can add existing Generic schemes that have been added into `GA JSON files` and the `GA Factory`.
 Users will see the existing generic schemes been with just one click, they will create a proposal in the scheme registrar so they can add any generic scheme that's showed in this section.

-### Terminology

-**GA Creator**: UI for configuring & deploying new generic action plugins from within Alchemy.
-Deployment via the UI will (1) deploy a new GA plugin contract via the ***GA Factory*** and (2) call create a proposal in the DAO's Plugin Manager to add the new GA plugin.
-**GA Factory**: Contract factory that spawns new GA plugin contracts.
-This is needed until Arc-Hives is live.
-**GA Designer**: UI for defining new generic actions (Compound, Uniswap, Moloch, etc).
-The UI will be a front-end for defining [GA JSON files](https://github.com/daostack/alchemy/tree/dev/src/genericSchemeRegistry/schemes), and proposing them to the ***GA Registry***.
-**GA Registry**: On-chain registry of GA JSONs.
-This registry should be managed by a DAO made up by the stake-holders of Alchemy.
-The Alchemy DAO.
-**Known GA**: A Generic Action that's registered in the registry.

 ## Open Questions